caspark/dot-files/README.md

 * To install nix packages, run `sync-nix.sh``

+### Vim

+I maintain a moderately tricked-out setup of Neovim too, as it's great for quickly editing files without waiting for a full IDE to load up.

+My config is based around using <kbd>Space</kbd> as my leader key, and much of the keybinds are inspired by the Vim-mode provided by Spacemacs/Doom - e.g.
+`space, f, s` to save a file, `space q q` to without saving, `ctrl+c, ctrl+c` to quit and save etc.

+* To bootstrap the plugins, make sure `fzf` is installed, start `nvim`, ignore the errors on startup, and hit `space v p i` (mnemonic "Vim Plugin Install") to install plugins via [vim-plug](https://github.com/junegunn/vim-plug).

+Plugins can be updated with `space v p u` (mnemonic "Vim Plugin Update"), but note that this sometimes breaks things via my particular config: sometimes this installs plugins which require newer versions of utils than what I have configured `nix` to install (specifically: fzf seems to fall prey to this a
+lot: newer versions of the fzf plugin get released that rely on fzf versions that aren't available in my pinned version of the nix repo; this won't be a problem if you just install fzf separately).

 ### Emacs

-Emacs is currently my editor of choice, using the Doom Emacs distribution.
+I keep a somewhat-working build of Emacs around, using the Doom Emacs distribution, because [magit](https://magit.vc/) is just an amazing piece of software even though Emacs as a whole tends to frustrate me with its slowness.

 Emacs is installed via nix, which makes it easy to compile the latest "unstable" build from source, as recommended by Doom.
 Doom source code lives at `/emacs.d/`, managed as a submodule.

 * To bootstrap the editor, first install emacs, then run `sync-emacs.sh'

-### Vim

-I maintain a poor person's setup of Neovim too, for when I inevitably break Emacs :)

 ### Windows